unbornchikken/NOOOCL/README.md

 #### Devices

-You can query available devices:
+we can query available devices:

 ```javascript
 var all = platform.allDevices();